 Samdrup Guest House - Opposite the main stupa gate.
 Basic, used by pilgrims.

+Looking for more accommodation in Kathmandu?
 Try my hotel search below for the best rates or download by travel guide.

 They are interactive & printable guidebooks like no other.